Living in Indonesia, A Site for Expatriates

 I have been wanting to find an English and Bahasa speaking doctor for pshychiatric theropy.
 Any recomendations?

 Please be advised that it is very difficult if not impossible to find a psychiatrist in Indonesia with sufficient English language skills for adequate psychotherapy.
 Foreign doctors are not allowed to register here in Indonesia and cannot practice here.
 There are a limited number of expatriate psychologists here in Jakarta who could assist with such request if this is needed.
-They can be contacted through the International Community Activity Centre:
+They are listed here.

 The source for information on moving to Indonesia for expats, expatriates and foreigners!